 When a player, coach, referee, spectator, tournament staff member or other individual attending the Coppa Classico receives a positive test result for SARS-CoV-2/COVID-19:

-Per CDC guidelines, individuals completing a period of self-isolation after a positive test can return to team activities (trainings, games, meetings, etc.) when they have no fever, no symptoms, and receive two (2) negative tests in a row at least twenty-four (24) hours apart.
+Per CDC guidelines, individuals completing a period of self-isolation after a positive test result prior to the tournament can return to team activities (trainings, games, meetings, etc.) when

-Anyone who has received a positive test result for infection by SARS-CoV-2/COVID-19 prior to the start of the event must be symptom free for fourteen (14) days and receive two (2) negative tests in a row at least twenty-four (24) hours apart before participating in the Coppa Classico.
+Anyone who has received a positive test result for infection by SARS-CoV-2/COVID-19 prior to the start of the event may attend/participate when

-Purpose: To ensure the health and safety of all associated with the Coppa Classico and aid in breaking of transmission chains should a positive test result be reported.
+Purpose: To ensure the health and safety of all associated with tournaments conducted by Penn FC Youth/LDSA and aid in breaking of transmission chains should a positive test result be reported.

-All individuals attending the Coppa Classico are responsible for helping to maintain a safe environment and prevent transmission of illness at the event.
+All individuals attending a Penn FC Youth/LDSA tournament are responsible for helping to maintain a safe environment and prevent transmission of illness at the event.
 Everyone should be aware of the most common symptoms of infection by the SARS-CoV-2 virus.
 According to the Centers for Disease Control and Prevention (CDC), the most common symptoms for infection by SARS-CoV-2 (as of 8/15/2020) are:

-Nobody experiencing symptoms suggestive of illness should participate in the Coppa Classico in any capacity.
+Nobody experiencing symptoms suggestive of illness should participate in a Penn FC Youth Tournament in any capacity.

-Nobody who has been tested for infection by SARS-CoV-2/COVID-19 and is awaiting a test result should participate in the Coppa Classico in any capacity.
+Nobody who has been tested for infection by SARS-CoV-2/COVID-19 and is awaiting a test result should participate in a Penn FC Youth tournament in any capacity.

 Confirmation of Exposure